cwpearson/llvmvm/README.md

 ## Installing

-Install the llvmvm files.
+Install the LLVMVM files.
 This will not modify your default terminal environment in any way.
 Until LLVMVM is more stable, you will have to source the `llvmvm.sh` script in every terminal.

 Warning - this will replace the current `~/.llvmvm/bin` and `~/.llvmvm/scripts`